pexavc/LemmyKit/README.md

 All functions are auto-transpiled and upto date with the related js library.
 This will be updated manually if they are out of sync.

+For an online doc to reference the API supported please visit this [link](https://join-lemmy.org/api/).
+The docs are meant for the JS side of things, but those parameters and functions are similarly implemented here.

 ## Requirements

 - iOS 14 or later